haimengzhao/academic/content/post/latex-template/index.md

 subtitle:
 date: "2025-10-15"
 summary: >
-  This is a RevTeX template with appendix-only table of contents and correct bookmarks.
+  This is a RevTeX template with designs to help navigating in super long appendices.
 draft: false
 featured: true
 categories: ["Tech"]
 ---

-Below is a copy‑pasteable LaTeX template (RevTeX 4.2) with an appendix‑only table of contents and correct PDF bookmarks.
+Below is a copy‑pasteable LaTeX template based on RevTeX 4.2.
+It has an appendix‑only table of contents and correct PDF bookmarks.
+To help navigate in super long appendices, the pagenumber in appendices are designed to be clickable: clicking it will bring you back to the table of contents.
+A new environment eqsplit is introduced, which is a shorthand for equation + split that gives you multiline equations with a single numbering.
 All warnings are fixed.

 ```latex